Bayesian distributionally robust variational inequalities: regularization and quantification: Introduction

-As demonstrated in prior work (e.g., \cite{lu2013confidence,shapiro2023bayesian,wu2018bayesian}), it is natural to model $\xi$ via a parametric family of distributions $\mathcal{P}_\Theta:=\{P_{\theta}\mid\theta\in\Theta\}$, where each distribution $P_{\theta}$ is uniquely determined by its parameter $\theta$ through the probability density function (pdf) $f(\cdot|\theta)$.
-Specifically, for any Borel set $A\subseteq\Xi$, $P_\theta(A)=\int_Af(\xi|\theta)d\xi$.
-Here, $\Theta\subseteq\mathbb{R}^n$ is a nonempty closed parameter set and ${\theta}^c\in\Theta$ denotes the unknown true parameter corresponding to $P^c:=P_{{\theta}^c}$.
-The parametric assumption for the underlying distribution is common in SVI problems, with applications including Gamma and Gaussian families in game theory \cite{bichler2025computing,liu2024bayesian}, uniform distributions in system control \cite{fang2007stochastic}, and Beta distributions in traffic flow management \cite{chen2012stochastic}.
-However, real-world data often exhibit multimodality, skewness, and heavy tails \cite{zhu2009worst}, which may be inadequately captured by a single parametric family.
-To enhance modeling flexibility while retaining a parametric structure, finite mixture distributions (e.g., Gaussian mixtures) provide a powerful extension.
+As demonstrated in prior work (e.g., \cite{lu2013confidence,shapiro2023bayesian,wu2018bayesian}), it is natural to model $\xi$ via a parametric family of distributions $\mathcal{P}_\Theta:=\{P_{\theta}\mid\theta\in\Theta\}$, where each distribution $P_{\theta}$ is uniquely determined by a parameter $\theta$ through the probability density function (pdf) $f(\cdot|\theta)$.
+Specifically, for any Borel set $A\subseteq\Xi$, $P_\theta(A)=\int_A f(\xi\mid\theta)d\xi$.
+Here, $\Theta\subseteq\mathbb{R}^n$ is a nonempty closed parameter set.
+Throughout the main development, we adopt a well-specified parametric setting and assume that there exists $\theta^c\in\Theta$ such that $P^c=P_{\theta^c}$.
+In misspecified settings, $\theta^c$ may instead be interpreted as the parameter associated with the Kullback--Leibler (KL) projection of $P^c$ onto $\mathcal{P}_\Theta$ \cite{shapiro2023bayesian}.
+Such parametric assumptions are common in SVI applications, including Gamma and Gaussian families in game theory \cite{bichler2025computing,liu2024bayesian}, uniform distributions in system control \cite{fang2007stochastic}, and Beta distributions in traffic flow management \cite{chen2012stochastic}.
+However, real-world data often exhibit multimodality, skewness, and heavy-tailed behavior \cite{zhu2009worst}, which may be inadequately captured by a single parametric family.
+To enhance modeling flexibility while retaining a parametric structure, we work with a finite-mixture family of distributions.
 Theoretically, under mild regularity conditions, any continuous pdf can be approximated arbitrarily well by a finite mixture of Gaussian kernels \cite{everitt2013finite,mclachlan2000finite}.
 Practically, mixture models have been applied to various areas, including asset returns in portfolio selection \cite{chen2018data,zhu2014portfolio}, rewards in multi-armed bandit problems \cite{urteaga2018nonparametric}, and customer preference heterogeneity in marketing analytics \cite{rossi2003bayesian}.
-To leverage this flexibility, we model $\xi$ as a finite mixture distribution $P_{\theta} = \sum_{j=1}^n \theta_j Q_j$, where $\{Q_j\}_{j=1}^n$ are fixed, pre-specified component distributions.
-In this setting, we specialize $\Theta$ to the probability simplex, i.e., $\Theta:=\{\theta\mid e^\top\theta=1,\ \theta\in\mathbb R_+^n\}$ where $e\in\mathbb R^n$ denotes the all-ones vector.
-Let $\theta^c = (\theta_1^c, \ldots, \theta_n^c)$ be the true mixture weight vector and $\mathbb{B}(\theta^c, r^c):=\{\theta\mid\|\theta-\theta^c\|_\infty\leq r^c\}\subseteq\mathbb{R}^n$ be an $\ell_\infty$ norm ball centered at $\theta^c$ with radius $r^c>0$.
+Thus, the finite-mixture family serves both as a structured parametric representation and as a low-dimensional approximation class.
+Accordingly, we consider the finite-mixture family $P_{\theta} = \sum_{j=1}^n \theta_j Q_j$, where $\{Q_j\}_{j=1}^n$ are fixed, prespecified component distributions and $\Theta$ is the probability simplex, i.e., $\Theta:=\{\theta\mid e^\top\theta=1,\ \theta\in\mathbb R_+^n\}$ where $e\in\mathbb R^n$ denotes the all-ones vector.
+Let $\theta^c = (\theta_1^c, \ldots, \theta_n^c)$ be the corresponding mixture weight vector and $\mathbb{B}(\theta^c, r^c):=\{\theta\mid\|\theta-\theta^c\|_\infty\leq r^c\}\subseteq\mathbb{R}^n$ be an $\ell_\infty$ norm ball centered at $\theta^c$ with radius $r^c>0$.
 Motivated by parametric DRO models \cite{gupta2019near,zhu2009worst}, we propose the Bayesian DRVI formulation as